aditi-pithva/quarterly-report-chatbot/README.md

 ## Overview

-The **CIBC Quarterly Report Chatbot** simplifies financial report analysis by enabling users to:
+The **Quarterly Report Chatbot** simplifies financial report analysis by enabling users to:
-- Ask questions about CIBC’s financial data.
+- Ask questions about financial data.
 - Retrieve insights on key performance indicators (KPIs) such as revenue, net income, and expenses.
 - Compare trends across different quarters or years.